 Throughout time, many intellectually honest Christians have acknowledged that faith is the enemy of reason.
 Those who continue to insist that faith and reason are both valid ways of knowing must answer the question of why they need two ways of knowing when reason is sufficient for the rest of us.
 The inevitable answer, as Smith notes, is that the Christian wants to "claim as knowledge beliefs that have not been (and often cannot be) rationally demonstrated" (p.
 104).
 Faith is the core of religious belief, and religion cannot exist without it.

 Personally, I find this prong to be sufficient to reject the theistic claim about the existence of gods.
-However, I do not find it sufficient to stimulate in me any drive toward atheist activism.
+If you ask me to explain why I am an atheist, I will inevitably mention the lack of evidence and the resulting irrationality of faith in its absence.
+Still, I do not find this prong sufficient to stimulate a drive toward secular activism.
 Demonstrating that religious belief is irrational is not the same thing as demonstrating that it is harmful.
 Thus, we come to the second prong.

 Prong 2: Religion is Harmful.

-This is a massive topic which will already be quite familiar to any of my atheist readers.
+This is a massive topic which will already be familiar to most atheists.
 That a number of bloody atrocities have been committed in the name of religion should not be surprising when one examines the contents of the "holy" tests which form the center for these religions (see this post at Ebon Musings for many examples from the Christian bible).
 However repulsive one finds these acts at which religion is the root, it would be a mistake to restrict our focus to bloodshed.

 In the interest of brevity, I will leave it to others to catalog the many negative effects of religion.
 Instead, I'd like to keep this post as simple as possible by borrowing from Richard Dawkins' excellent The God Delusion.
 Whatever else religion is, I wholeheartedly agree with Dawkins that it is inherently divisive.
 He argues that religion divides us in ways that other types of human differences (e.g., nationality, politics, etc.) generally do not.
 Examples include labeling children, segregating schools, and taboos about marrying out of the in-group.
 The effects of this divisiveness have been widely documented and do not need to be repeated here.

-I'll conclude on a more personal note.
-While neither of these prongs must be accepted for one to be an atheist, their combination fuels my atheism (prong 1) and my drive to challenge religion (prong 2).
+While neither of these prongs must be accepted for one to be an atheist, their combination explains my atheism (prong 1) and motivates my interest in secular activism (prong 2).